7digital/7digital-api/README.md

     npm test

 There are also integration tests.
 Tests for various error handling scenarios are run against a stub 7d api.
-Currently this is in a private repo, but there are plans to make this public soon.
-If access is available, it can be installed
+It can be installed
 with:

-    npm install git+ssh://git@github.com:7digital/api-stub.git
+    npm install git://github.com/7digital/api-stub.git

 Some of the integration tests (around the client's handling of OAuth) run against the real 7d api.
 In order for these tests to work, several environment